polo70/Calculator/README.md

 # Calculator using reactjs

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-A simple calculator for simple calculations.
+A simple calculator for doing simple calculations.

 ## Available Scripts